 12. Mitigate Impacts to Preserved Trees.
 Damage that occurs to protected retained trees resulting from construction activities shall be mitigated in a manner approved by the County of San Luis Obispo Planning and Building Director.
 Damage to trees located within habitat types mapped as oak woodland or oak forest in Figure 4.4-2 shall be mitigated through off-site preservation, consistent with BIO/mm-18.4.
-Damage to trees located outside habitat types mapped as oak woodland or oak forest in Figure 4.4-2 shall be mitigated through off-site preservation, consistent with BIO/mm-18.4.
-Damage to trees located outside habitat types mapped as oak woodland or oak forest in Figure 4.4-2 shall be mitigated pursuant to replacement tree performance criteria set forth in Section 2 of BIO/mm-18.2.
+Damage to trees located outside habitat types mapped as oak woodland or oak forest in Figure 4.4-2 shall be mitigated through performance criteria set forth in Section 2 of BIO/mm-18.2.